01 of 03

 - Middle: Substitute a plain square for one of the parents to make units with two quarter-square patches in one-half of the square and a single triangle in the other half.
 The units are mirror images of each other.

 - Bottom: Use two different half-square triangle parents to make the quarter-square triangle units.
 The units are mirror images of each other but that doesn't usually matter if you're making a scrap quilt.

 If some units cannot be used, weigh the advantages of quick piecing vs. sewing individual triangles together to create the patchwork you need.
-For instance, if we were making small quarter square triangle units, we would opt for the quick-pieced method simply because it eliminates the need to handle tiny triangles.
+For instance, if you were making small quarter-square triangle units, opt for the quick-pieced method simply because it eliminates the need to handle tiny triangles.

 Throw extra units into a patchwork bin and use them later in another project.

 If you decide to assemble quarter-square units from individual triangles, remember that the fabric's straight grain should be parallel to each triangle's longest edge.